lucasrecan/letterboxd-watchlist-filter/README.md

 It maintains an enriched persistent cache in Google Sheets, allowing for incremental updates and reducing API calls.

-## Features

-- Upload your Letterboxd watchlist CSV (must include columns `Name` and `Year`).
-- Choose a country filter:
-  - **Exclude films from this country**
-  - **Include only films from this country**
-- Optionally, when including films from a country, you can choose to keep **only films produced exclusively** in that country.
-- Generates a filtered CSV you can download and import into Letterboxd.
-- Automatically updates a Google Sheet (`Watchlist Enriched`) with the production countries of newly processed films, so the next run will be faster.

-## Limitations

-- Some films or mini-series may **not be found on TMDB**; these will need manual checking.
-- Occasionally, films may appear **in duplicate** in the Google Sheet or in the filtered CSV.
-- TMDB data may be **inaccurate**, for example some films may be incorrectly marked as produced only in a certain country.

 ## How to Use

 1. Go to the web app: [https://lb-watchlist-filter.streamlit.app/](https://lb-watchlist-filter.streamlit.app/)